yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_index.md

 - did you get "duplicate key value" error?
 Then, you have a unique constraint violation.

-Please file a GitHub issue if you still have issues.
+Please ask for help in our [community Slack](https://www.yugabyte.com/slack) or [file a GitHub issue](https://github.com/yugabyte/yugabyte-db/issues/new?title=Index+backfill+failure) if you still have issues.

 To prioritize keeping other transactions alive during the index backfill, bump up flags